 Moyer received a BFA from Pratt Institute in 1985 and an MFA from the Milton Avery Graduate School of the Arts at Bard College in 2000.
 In 1995 she was a student at the Skowhegan School of Painting and Sculpture.
 Moyer has been awarded numerous grants, awards and residencies including a Joan Mitchell Foundation Painters and Sculptors Grant and an Anonymous Was A Woman Award (both 2009), Creative Capital Grant (2000), Elaine de Kooning Memorial Fellowship (1999), Peter Norton Family Foundation Project Grant (1999) and the National Studio Program at PS1/Institute for Contemporary Art, New York, NY (1996).
-She is an Associate Professor in the Department of Art at Hunter College.
-Moyer has been represented by CANADA Gallery in New York City since 2003.
+She is a Professor in the Art and Art History Department and Director of the Graduate Program at Hunter College and Vice Chair of the Board of Governors at Skowhegan School of Painting and Sculpture in Maine.

 Critic Martha Schwendener has written about Moyer’s paintings: